microsoft/vscode-arduino/BRANCHNOTES.md

 ## Future Work
 * Proper interactive serial terminal (this is the second major show stopper in my opinion)
-* Lots of redundand code
+* Lots of redundant code
   * e.g. "upload is a superset of "verify"
   * general lack of modularity - the above is the result
 * It seems that this extension is pretty chaotic.
 Most probably some refactoring is necessary.